hackclub/sprig/games/getting_started.md

 <details>
 <summary>Stuck?
 Show Hint.</summary>

 Create a `tune` and use `playTune` to play it.
-The "Show Help" menu has a lot of information on tunes.
+The "Toolkit" menu has a lot of information on tunes.
 </details>

 ## Step 6